Beginnerbakes

 Instructions

-2. In a large mixing bowl, whisk together flour, baking powder, baking soda, salt, and sugar until combined.
+2. In a large mixing bowl, whisk together the flour, baking powder, baking soda, salt, and granulated sugar until the leaveners are evenly distributed.

-3. Add coconut milk, oil, and vanilla extract to dry ingredients.
-Stir gently with a spatula until just combined; lumps are okay.
+3. Add the coconut milk, neutral oil, and vanilla extract.
+Stir gently with a spatula just until the flour disappears; a few small lumps are fine.

-4. Fold in the finely chopped fresh mango evenly into the batter.
+4. Fold in the finely chopped mango with a light hand so the batter stays tender.

-6. Bake 18-20 minutes, or until a toothpick inserted in center comes out clean.
+6. Bake for 18 to 20 minutes, until the tops spring back lightly and a toothpick inserted in the center comes out clean.

-7. Let cupcakes cool in the tin for 5 minutes, then transfer to a wire rack to cool completely.
+7. Cool the cupcakes in the pan for 5 minutes, then move them to a wire rack to cool completely before glazing.

-8. To prepare the pineapple glaze: mix drained crushed pineapple, powdered sugar, and lemon juice in a small bowl until smooth.
-Add more powdered sugar if thicker glaze is desired.
+8. For the pineapple glaze, stir the drained crushed pineapple, powdered sugar, and lemon juice in a small bowl until spoonable.
+Add a little more powdered sugar if the glaze looks too thin.

-9. Drizzle or spoon the pineapple glaze over cooled cupcakes.
+9. Spoon or drizzle the pineapple glaze over the cooled cupcakes.

 Frequently Asked Questions